 1. Explain the circumstances that make the collection of information necessary.
 Identify any legal or administrative requirements that necessitate the collection.
 Attach a hard copy of the appropriate section of each statute and regulation mandating or authorizing the collection of information, or you may provide a valid URL link or paste the applicable section.
 Specify the review type of the collection (new, revision, extension, reinstatement with change, reinstatement without change).
 If revised, briefly specify the changes.
 If a rulemaking is involved, make note of the sections or changed sections, if applicable.

 P.L.
 106-554, the “Small Business Reauthorization Act of 2000, H.R.
 5567” (the “Act”) was enacted on December 21, 2000.
-The Act requires certain agencies, including the Department of Health and Human Services (HHS),, to establish a Small Business Innovation Research (SBIR) program by reserving a statutory percentage of their extramural research and development budgets to be awarded to small business concerns for research or research and development (R/R&D) through a uniform, highly competitive, three-phase process each fiscal year.
+The Act requires certain agencies, including the Department of Health and Human Services (HHS), to establish a Small Business Innovation Research (SBIR) program by reserving a statutory percentage of their extramural research and development budgets to be awarded to small business concerns for research or research and development (R/R&D) through a uniform, highly competitive, three-phase process each fiscal year.
 The Act further requires the Small Business Administration (SBA) to issue policy directives for the general conduct of the SBIR programs within the Federal Government.

 Awards are made on the basis of competitively reviewed applications.
 The Department is requesting approval of this grant application package for the information used to apply for grants under the Small Business Innovation Research (SBIR) Phase II program.
 Phase I is intended to determine, insofar as possible, the scientific or technical merit and feasibility of ideas.
 Phase II is intended to expand on the results of and to further pursue the development of a Phase I project.
 Phase II is the principal research and research and development effort.
 It requires a more comprehensive application, outlining the effort in detail including the commercial potential.
 Phase II applications must be Phase I grantees with findings that appear sufficiently promising as a result of Phase I. Applications are evaluated based on published criteria by panels of experts.